tfrojd/airplane_grafbase/README.md

 # Using Grafbase to get Airplane task output as a GraphQL API

+## Introduction

-This is an example on how to send output from an [Airplane](https://airplane.io/) task to [Grafbase](https://grafbase.com/).
+This is an example on how to send output from an [Airplane.io](https://airplane.io/) task to [Grafbase](https://grafbase.com/).
 The published task output is then available as a GraphQL API that could be consumed by a webapp or used in an Airplane view.

+## Workflow overview

-The example is a hypothetical internal tool for a GDPR right of access request procedure that would work like this.
+This is a hypothetical internal tool for a GDPR right of access request procedure.
+It works like this.

 1. Data subject sends a request to get their data by email, fax or post.